eclipsesource/tabris-js-docs/docs/3.0/w3c-api.md

 ## window object

 In JavaScript there is always an object that represents the global scope.
 All global variables are members of this object.
-For compatibility this object is available as `window`, but `global` is actual global object in Tabris.js.
+For compatibility this object is available as `window`, but `global` is the actual global object in Tabris.js.
 For example, the tabris object can be accessed either via `tabris` or `global.tabris` or `window.tabris`.

 ## console object